Devsh-Graphics-Programming/Nabla/docs/nsc-prebuilds.md

 ## Cache layers (SPIR-V + preprocess)

-There are two independent caches:
+There are three independent cache layers:

 - `NSC_SHADER_CACHE` (default `ON`) -> SPIR-V cache (`<hash>.spv.ppcache`) for full compilation results.
 - `NSC_PREPROCESS_CACHE` (default `ON`) -> preprocessor prefix cache (`<hash>.spv.ppcache.pre`) to avoid repeating Boost.Wave include work when only the main shader changes.
+- `NSC_PREPROCESS_PREAMBLE` (default `ON`) -> preamble mode: reuse cached preprocessed prefix + macro state and run Wave only on the body, then compile without re-lexing the prefix.
-- Both caches are used only for compilation (not `-P` preprocess-only runs).
+- All layers are used only for compilation (not `-P` preprocess-only runs).
 - When preprocess cache is enabled and used, NSC also writes a combined preprocessed view (`<hash>.spv.pre.hlsl`) next to the outputs.
   - This file is the exact input fed to DXC on the preprocess-cache path, so it's ready to paste into Godbolt for repros (use the same flags/includes).